Our Values Trust & Respect, Care & Compassion, Deliver & Achieve

 It is likely that employers will find that the time taken to complete the certificate will vary depending upon a range of factors, including; the hours worked by the learner, teaching methods chosen, previous educational achievement, resources and opportunities for assessment, and the availability of assessors

-Yes, Westwood offers arange of accredited courses which are mandatory for all employees to complete:
+Yes, WHC offers arange of accredited courses which are mandatory for all employees to complete:

 They are the Care Quality Commissioning group who are an independent regulator of health and social care in England.
 They make sure that health and social care services provide people with safe, effective, compassionate, high quality care and they encourage care services to improve.
 CQC monitor, inspect and regulate services to make sure they meet fundamental standards of quality and safety.
 CQC publish their findings, including performance ratings to help people choose where they receive their care from.